 The data presented demonstrate that although melt curve analysis can be used to confirm that a single amplicon has been generated by qPCR, the presence of a double peak is not always indicative of non-specific amplification.
 Other analysis tools, such as agarose gels and the uMelt melt curve prediction software, can be used in conjunction with instrument-generated melt curves to determine the purity of an amplicon.

 Acknowledgements: We thank Dr Zach Dwight and Prof Carl Wittwer, Pathology Department, University of Utah, Salt Lake City, UT, USA, for collaboration in writing this article.
 Dr Dwight also provided the wet lab data for amplicon melt curves and gel electrophoresis.

-gBlocks Gene Fragments are double-stranded, sequence-verified genomic blocks, 125 to 750 bp in length, that can be shipped in 2–4 working days. gBlocks Gene Fragments have many uses in gene construction and genome editing, and have recently been used as a key component of a published HRM method for SNP detection .
+gBlocks® Gene Fragments are double-stranded, sequence-verified, DNA genomic blocks, 125–2000 bp in length, that can be shipped in 2–5 working days for affordable and easy gene construction or modification.
+These dsDNA fragments have been used in a wide range of applications including CRISPR-mediated genome editing, antibody research, codon optimization, mutagenesis, and aptamer expression.
+They can also be used for generating qPCR standards and as a key component of a published HRM method for SNP detection .

 Author: Nick Downey, PhD, is a Scientific Applications Specialist at IDT.